What to know in New Orleans this week (July 17, 2018)

 NARAL has said it opposes Kavanaugh's nomination based on fears that he opposes abortion access and could be the deciding vote in any case that overturns Roe v.
 Wade, as well as his position and writings on several other important issues.
 "People know what is at stake in this fight.
 Kavanaugh would decimate reproductive rights, voting rights, workers' rights, LGBTQ rights and immigrant rights for generations," NARAL President Ilyse Hogue said in a statement.

-Details about Louisiana's demonstration have not been announced, but local chapters of some progressive and reproductive rights advocacy organizations have indicated they will participate.
+Details about Louisiana's demonstration have not been announced, but local chapters of some progressive and reproductive rights advocacy organizations have indicated they will participate.—STROMQUIST

 District E residents speak out on development